Overdose Deaths Still Affect Minorities in Greater Numbers

 COVID Highlights Divide

 Researchers and public health officials say COVID is simply highlighting long-existing disparities.
 Whites and people who are better off financially tend to have more options.
 They often have more access to rehab, counseling, and medications.
-For such groups, addiction and substance abuse are seen as something that can be treated.
+For such groups, addiction and substance use disorder are seen as something that can be treated.

 People of color and people without means, when they have substance use disorders, they’re more likely to face time in the courtroom and prison, rather than rehab.